endobot43/CP-MODULES/README.md

 --> NOTE: the assets folder has been leaned out to remove as much non-essentials as possible... this includes icons. therefore no icons will appear in the rendered view.

---> the 'assets' folder should reside at the same level as the .html documents.

---> All HTML docs from this point forward will share the same assets folder --> be sure to update whenever a new html file is added to the series @ root.

 /   /                     /   /